November 22, 2024

 Commission member Jana Scott said based on communication she had from Creston School Board President Galen Zumbach, Creston wants the Adams and Union county parts of the district as much as Nodaway Valley wants Adair County portions.
 There are sharing agreements already in place between Nodaway Valley and Orient-Macksburg.

-Winterset objected to a a Madison County portion of the proposed map the first time.
+Winterset objected to a Madison County portion of the proposed map the first time.

-Dissolution Chairman Ryan Frederick said it needs to be made clear if residents end up in a district they didn’t want to be in because of this process, it isn’t because the dissolution commission drew it up that way.
+Dissolution Chairman Ryan Frederick said that it needs to be made clear that if residents or property owners end up in a district they didn’t want to be in because of other districts’ objections, it isn’t because the dissolution commission drew it up that way.

 The assets and liabilities were discussed and it unanimously passed that they will be divided by taxable valuation.

-A letter will be sent to contiguous districts giving them chance to review and support or object.
+A letter will be sent to contiguous districts giving them chance to review and support or object the plan.
 They have 10 days to do so and the commission can revise the plan, but then a new 10-day calendar would restart.
-The school board cannot revise the plan until the 10 days have expired.
+The school board cannot touch the plan until these 10 days have expired.

-A separate process will continue about whole-grade sharing with Nodaway Valley.
-Due to the timing of the dissolution process, both districts will be too far into their budgeting for Orient-Macksburg dissolution to take effect for the 2025-26 school year.
+A separate process will continue to unfold about whole grade sharing with Nodaway Valley.
+Due to the timing of the dissolution process, both districts will be too far into their budgeting process for dissolution to take effect for the 2025-26 school year.

 Caleb Nelson